nataliasz19/taskflow-devops/README.md

 # TaskFlow

-TaskFlow is a lightweight task-tracking demo application intended for teaching CI/CD, Infrastructure as Code, and DevOps practices.
-Users can create, update, and track tasks for an internal team (for example, an Operations Team) with fields such as priority, status, dates, and assignee.
-The app is intentionally minimal so it is easy to use in demos and learning labs.
+TaskFlow is a lightweight task-tracking application intended for teaching CI/CD, Infrastructure as Code, and DevOps practices.
+Taskflow is aimed at small teams (for example, an Operations Team) and users can create, update, track and archive tasks with fields such as priority, status, dates, and assignee.
+The goal is to provide a clean, minimal interface that supports internal team workflows while serving as a platform for demonstrating DevOps automation.

+---

-## Quickstart (local)
+## Quickstart (Local Development)

-Backend:
+### Backend
 ```bash
 cd Server
 node server.js
 ```

-Frontend (development):
+### Frontend
 ```bash
 cd client
 npm start